Iran's supreme leader presides over funeral for president and others killed in helicopter crash

 DUBAI, United Arab Emirates (AP) — Iran's supreme leader presided over a funeral Wednesday for the country's late president, foreign minister and others killed in a helicopter crash.

+“Oh Allah, we didn’t see anything but good from him,” Khamenei said in the standard prayer for the dead in Arabic, the language of Islam's holy book, the Quran.
+He soon left and the crowd inside rushed to the front, reaching out to touch the coffins.
+Iran's acting president, Mohammad Mokhber, stood nearby and openly wept during the service.

+People then carried the coffins out on their shoulders, with chants outside of "Death to America!"
+They loaded them onto a semitruck trailer for a procession through downtown Tehran to Azadi, or “Freedom,” Square, where Raisi gave speeches in the past.

-In attendance were top leaders of Iran's paramilitary Revolutionary Guard, one of the country's major centers.
+In attendance were top leaders of Iran's paramilitary Revolutionary Guard, one of the country's major power centers.
 Also on hand was Ismail Haniyeh of Hamas, the militant group that Iran has armed and supported during the ongoing Israel-Hamas war raging in the Gaza Strip.
-Before the funeral, an emcee led the crowd in the chant: “Death to Israel!”
+Before the funeral, Haniyeh spoke and an emcee led the crowd in the chant: “Death to Israel!”

 “I come in the name of the Palestinian people, in the name of the resistance factions of Gaza ... to express our condolences,” Haniyeh told those gathered.